A new look into the atmospheric composition of WASP-39 b: Methodology

-The ExoMol database offers cross-sections at a resolving power of 1.5\,$\times 10^4$ and $k$-tables for the wavelength range of 0.3--50\,$\mu\text{m}$, which can be directly used by \texttt{TauREx\,3} and many other retrieval models.
+The ExoMol database offers cross-sections at a resolving power of 1.5\,$\times 10^4$ and $k$-tables for the wavelength range of 0.3--50~$\mu\text{m}$, which can be directly used by \texttt{TauREx\,3} and many other retrieval models.
 In addition, we also included collisional-induced absorption (CIA) and Rayleigh scattering.
-For CIA, we took opacity data for H$_2$-H$_2$ and H$_2$-He pairs from the HITRAN database \citep{Karman2019hitran}\footnote{https://hitran.org/}.
+For CIA, we took opacity data for H$_2$--H$_2$ and H$_2$--He pairs from the HITRAN database \citep{Karman2019hitran}\footnote{https://hitran.org/}.
 The Rayleigh scattering estimates for H$_2$, He, H$_2$O, and CO$_2$ were taken from \citet{Cox2015allen}.

-To simulate the impact of clouds/hazes in the retrievals, we adopted a distribution of homogeneous cloud particle size and number density to provide a first-order representation of the upper cloud layers, which empirically have smaller optical densities than the deeper layers.
+To simulate the impact of clouds/hazes in the retrievals, we adopted the HPS model to provide a first-order representation of the upper cloud layers, which empirically have smaller optical densities than the deeper layers.
 We added the contribution of grey clouds to mimic the optically thick cloud layers, as caused by large cloud particle size and/or number density in more complex models.
 With the addition of grey clouds, the retrieval analysis can focus on exploring the contribution of the smaller particles.
-Refractive indices of different types of MgSiO$_3$ clouds and temperature conditions at which these can form are available in the literature (e.g. \citet{Jager2003RIMgSiO3}, \citet{Jaeger1994RIMgSiO3}, \citet{Dorschner1995RIMgSiO3}, \citet{Jaeger1998RIMgSiO3}, \citet{Scott1996RIMgSiO3}, \citet{Fabian2000RIMgSiO3} and \citet{Zeidler2015Database}).
+Refractive indices of different types of MgSiO$_3$ clouds and temperature conditions at which these can form are available in the literature \citep[e.g.,][]{Jager2003RIMgSiO3, Jaeger1994RIMgSiO3, Dorschner1995RIMgSiO3, Jaeger1998RIMgSiO3, Scott1996RIMgSiO3, Fabian2000RIMgSiO3, Zeidler2015Database}.
 For our analysis, we chose refractive indices of amorphous silicates from \citet{Jager2003RIMgSiO3} to estimate their scattering contributions.
-We chose not to include the absorption estimation for MgSiO$_3$ clouds due to the uncertainties of the Lorentz-oscillator fit method for amorphous particles.
+We chose not to include the absorption estimation for MgSiO$_3$ clouds due to uncertainties linked to the Lorentz-oscillator fit method for amorphous particles in the infrared, especially beyond 8~$\mu$m, as discussed in \citet{Jager2003RIMgSiO3}.
+Additionally, our decision was influenced by the fact that scattering contributions are more significant at wavelengths shorter than 8~$\mu$m (refer to the original data paper and our simulations in Section~\ref{subsec:yunma} for more details).
 The refractive indices of crystalline SiO$_2$ are from \citet{Zeidler2013SiO2} collected by the HITRAN database.
 A summary of databases with these refractive indices is provided in \citet{Chubb2024Database_Whitepaper_ph}.

 In addition, we tested the impact of including CO among our priors.
 We also added the inactive gases N$_2$ and Li as proxies of undetectable species potentially contributing to the atmospheric mean molecular weights ($\mu$) and Rayleigh scattering slopes.